AlibabaCloudDocs/ots/intl.en-US/API Reference/Data Types/PlainBuffer.md

     return crc;
 }

 ```

-## Example { .section}
+## Example

-A data row contains two primary key columns and four data columns.
-The primary key types are string and integer, and the data types are string, int, and double.
+A row contains two primary key columns and four attribute columns.
+The data types of the primary key columns are string and integer, while the data types in the attribute columns are string, integer, and double.
 The versions are 1001, 1002, and 1003.
-A column is also contained to delete all versions.
+The fourth attribute column indicates whether to delete all versions.

--   Primary key column:
+-   Primary key columns:
     -   \[pk1:string:iampk\]
     -   \[pk2:integer:100\]
--   Attribute column:
+-   Attribute columns:
     -   \[column1:string:bad:1001\]
     -   \[column2:integer:128:1002\]
     -   \[column3:double:34.2:1003\]